Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 description: How to deal with breaking changes introduced in version 2.0 of Unity Transport.
 ---

-This section describes the breaking changes introduced in version 2.0 of the Unity Transport Package (UTP) and how to update projects written for version 1.X.
+This section describes the breaking changes introduced in version 2.0 of the Unity Transport Package (UTP).
+It also explains how to update projects written for version 1.X.

-Note that for most use cases, no action should be required when updating to 2.0.
-The core APIs like `NetworkDriver` remain the same, with the biggest changes limited to specialized scenarios (e.g. custom network interfaces).
+**Note**: In most use cases, there’s no need to perform any additional steps to migrate from 1.X to 2.0.
+The core APIs like `NetworkDriver` remain the same, and the most significant changes are limited to specialized scenarios, such as [custom network interfaces](custom-network-interface.md).

 ## Editor version support

-UTP 1.X supported Unity editor 2020.3 and up, but 2.0 only supports 2022.2 and up.
-This is required to keep the dependency on the Collections package up to date.
-Editor 2022.2 brings many changes to the core engine runtime which allows more code to be Burst-compiled.
+UTP 1.X supports Unity Editor 2020.3 and up, but 2.0 only supports 2022.2 and up to keep the `Collections` package dependency up to date.
+Unity Editor 2022.2 brings many changes to the core engine runtime, allowing more code to be Burst-compiled.
 UTP benefits from this through increased performance.

-Note that UTP 1.X remains fully supported on LTS versions 2020.3 and 2021.3 and will be kept updated with bug fixes and improvements.
+**Note**: UTP 1.X remains fully supported on LTS versions 2020.3 and 2021.3, and Unity will continue to release bug fixes and improvements.
 However, some features (like WebSocket support) will only be available in UTP 2.0 and up.

-## `DataStreamReader`/`DataStreamWriter` moved to Collections
+## `DataStreamReader`/`DataStreamWriter` moved to `Collections`

-The `DataStreamReader` and `DataStreamWriter` APIs were moved to the Collections package to make them more widely available, since they could be useful outside of UTP.
-Consequently, updating to UTP 2.0 might require adding a `using Unity.Collections` directive at the top of files making use of these APIs.
+UTP 2.0 moves the `DataStreamReader` and `DataStreamWriter` APIs to the `Collections` package to make them more widely available outside UTP.
+Consequently, updating to UTP 2.0 might require you to add a `Unity.Collections` directive at the top of files using the `DataStreamReader` and `DataStreamWriter` APIs.

-The APIs themselves are largely unchanged, with the exception of methods dealing with raw pointers.
-Those methods are now provided in the `Unity.Collections.LowLevel.Unsafe` namespace, and have `Unsafe` appended to their name.
+The APIs are mostly unchanged, except for raw pointers. `Unity.Collections.LowLevel.Unsafe` namespace provides the raw pointer methods with `Unsafe` appended to their names.
 For example, the method `WriteBytes(byte*, int)` is now `WriteBytesUnsafe(byte*, int)`.

 ## Protocol incompatibility

-The custom communication protocol used by UTP to implement connections over UDP has changed in a backward-incompatible manner.
-This means that clients running UTP 2.0 or later can't connect to servers running 1.X, and vice versa.
-Attempting to establish such connections will result in connection failure after the usual timeout.
+The custom communication protocol UTP uses to implement connections over UDP has changed in a backward-incompatible manner, which means clients running UTP 2.0 or later can't connect to servers running 1.X, and vice versa.
+If you attempt to establish a connection between UTP 2.0 and UTP 1.X, it returns a connection failure after the usual timeout.

-It is thus recommended to ensure that clients and servers are updated at the same time, or to disallow older clients from connecting once the server is updated.
-Another strategy is to offer different endpoints for UTP 1.X and 2.0 servers, which could smooth the transition while older clients are updated.
+Due to the incompatibility between UTP 2.0 and UTP 1.X, you must either ensure that you either update clients and servers simultaneously or disallow older clients from connecting to updated servers.
+Alternatively, you can provide different endpoints for UTP 1.X and 2.0 servers to smooth the transition while older clients are updated.

-The reasons for this breaking change are to improve bandwidth efficiency, simplify the protocol, and lay foundations for better forward-compatibility of the protocol.
+The breaking changes introduced in UTP 2.0 improve bandwidth efficiency, simplify the protocol, and lay the foundations for better forward compatibility.

 ## Custom network interfaces

-The `INetworkInterface` API used to implement custom network interfaces (the low-level layer to send and receive packets) has been heavily modified (with the intent of simplifying it).
-The breaking changes are as follows:
+The updates in UTP 2.0 heavily modify the `INetworkInterface` API used to implement custom network interfaces (the low-level layer to send and receive packets) to simplify it.

+UTP 2.0 introduces the following breaking changes to custom network interfaces:

-  * There is no concept of `NetworkInterfaceEndPoint` anymore.
-It has been completely replaced with the more general `NetworkEndpoint`.
-Consequently, there is no need to implement conversion logic between the two anymore (so `CreateInterfaceEndPoint` and `GetGenericEndPoint` were removed from `INetworkInterface`).
+* UTP 2.0 no longer has the concept of `NetworkInterfaceEndPoint`; the more general `NetworkEndpoint` replaces `NetworkInterfaceEndPoint`.
+As a result, you do not need to implement conversion logic between `NetworkEndpoint` and `NetworkInterfaceEndPoint` anymore, so `INetworkInterface` omits `CreateInterfaceEndPoint` and `GetGenericEndPoint`.
-  * There is no need to provide a `NetworkSendInterface` through `CreateSendInterface` anymore.
-Send operations are now handled entirely by `ScheduleSend`, which gets passed a `PacketsQueue` containing the packets to be sent.
+* You no longer need to provide a `NetworkSendInterfac`e through `CreateSendInterface`. `ScheduleSend` handles `Send` operations, which get passed a `PacketsQueue` containing the packets to send.
-  * The `ScheduleReceive` method doesn't use `NetworkPacketReceiver` (which is now obsolete) to propagate received packets to the rest of UTP.
-Instead, implementations of `ScheduleReceive` are expected to fill the `PacketsQueue` that is now passed in with the received packets.
+* The `ScheduleReceive` method doesn't use the (now obsolete) `NetworkPacketReceiver` to propagate received packets to the rest of UTP.
+Instead, implementations of `ScheduleReceive` should fill the `PacketsQueue` passed in with the received packets.
-  * Implementations of `INetworkInterface` are now expected to be fully compatible with Burst.
-However, an implementation that is not may be wrapped into a compatible one with the new `WrapToUnmanaged` extension method.
+* Most implementations of `INetworkInterface` are now fully compatible with Burst.
+If an implementation is incompatible with Burst, you can wrap it into a compatible implementation with the new `WrapToUnmanaged` extension method.
-  * Creating a `NetworkDriver` with a custom network interface must now be done using the static `NetworkDriver.Create` method (e.g. `NetworkDriver.Create(new MyCustomInterface())`).
+* You must now create `NetworkDriver`s using a custom network interface using the static `NetworkDriver.Create` method.
+For example, `NetworkDriver.Create(new MyCustomInterface())` creates a `NetworkDriver `named `MyCustomInterface()`.
 Directly constructing a `NetworkDriver` with `new` is deprecated.
-  * `INetworkInterface.Initialize` now takes another parameter: a reference to the packet padding.
-This value can be increased to reserve space for headers and such.
+* `INetworkInterface.Initialize` now takes another parameter: a reference to the packet padding, and you can increase this value to reserve space for headers.

-The reason for these breaking changes is to simplify the interface and make it more flexible.
-For more details on how to create custom network interfaces, please refer to [this section of the documentation](custom-network-interface.md).
+These breaking changes simplify and increase the flexibility of the interface.
+See [Custom network interfaces](custom-network-interface.md) for more details on creating custom network interfaces.

 ## Pipeline stages

-There are no changes to how custom pipeline stages themselves are written.
-However, the mechanisms used to register them and get the identifier of a pipeline stage are different:
+UTP 2.0 does not introduce changes to how you write custom pipeline stages.
+However, the mechanisms you should use to register and get the identifier of a pipeline stage have changed:

 * Instead of registering a custom pipeline stage with `NetworkPipelineStageCollection.RegisterPipelineStage`, use `NetworkDriver.RegisterPipelineStage`.
-Note that this must be performed on every instance of `NetworkDriver` that will make use of the custom pipeline stage.
+Note: You must perform this change on every instance of `NetworkDriver` that uses the custom pipeline stage.
 * Instead of retrieving the ID of a pipeline stage with `NetworkPipelineStageCollection.GetStageId`, use the static `NetworkPipelineStageId.Get` method.

-The reason for these breaking changes is to remove Burst-incompatible APIs, allowing more of UTP to be used from Burst-compiled code.
-For more details on how to create custom pipeline stage, please refer to [this section of the documentation](custom-pipeline.md).
-For more details on pipelines in general, see [this section instead](pipelines-usage.md).
+These breaking changes remove Burst-incompatible APIs, allowing you to use more of UTP with Burst-compiled code.

+For more information, see [Creating a custom pipeline stage](custom-pipeline.md) and [Pipeline usage](pipelines-usage.md).

 ## Other breaking changes

+In addition to the changes around data streams, custom network interfaces, and pipeline stages, UTP 2.0 also introduces the following breaking changes:

-  * After calling `NetworkDriver.Disconnect`, notifying the remote peer of the disconnection now requires completing a `NetworkDriver.ScheduleUpdate` job.
-In 1.X, `NetworkDriver.ScheduleFlushSend` used to be sufficient for this purpose but it's not the case anymore.
-The reason for this change is to allow supporting new protocols (e.g. WebSockets) where disconnecting might involve more work than simply sending a message.
+* You must now complete a `NetworkDriver.ScheduleUpdate` job when notifying the remote peer of the disconnection after calling `NetworkDriver.Disconnec`t.
+* In 1.X, `NetworkDriver.ScheduleFlushSend` was sufficient to notify a remote peer of a disconnection, but this is not the case with UTP 2.0.
+This change supports new protocols, such as `WebSockets`, where disconnecting might involve more work than simply sending a message.
 * Using `SimulatorPipelineStageInSend` is now deprecated.
-Instead, use `SimulatorPipelineStage` and configure the new `ApplyMode` parameter to the direction (send, receive, or both) it should apply to.
+Instead, use `SimulatorPipelineStage` and configure the new `ApplyMode` parameter to the direction (for example, `send`, `receive`, or both).
 * `NetworkSettings.WithBaselibNetworkInterfaceParameters` is now deprecated.
-The maximum payload size can't be configured anymore and is automatically handled by UTP.
-The receive/send queue sizes are now configured via `NetworkSettings.WithNetworkConfigParameters`.
-  * `NetworkSettings.WithDataStreamParameters` and `NetworkSettings.WithPipelineParameters` have been removed.
-The parameters they were used to configure are now handled automatically by UTP and don't require manual configuration anymore.
-Calls to these methods can be safely deleted.
+You can no longer configure the maximum payload size; UTP handles the payload size automatically.
+However, you can configure the receive and send queue sizes with `NetworkSettings.WithNetworkConfigParameters`.
+* UTP 2.0 removes `NetworkSettings.WithDataStreamParameters` and `NetworkSettings.WithPipelineParameters`.
+You no longer need to manually configure either of these parameters, so the methods are unnecessary.
+You can safely delete calls to these methods.
-  * Read and handshake timeouts are not configurable anymore through `NetworkSettings.WithSecureClientParameters` and `NetworkSettings.WithSecureServerParameters`.
-Instead, the values are derived automatically from other configuration parameters.
-These settings can safely be removed from these calls.
+* You no longer need to configure `Read` and handshake timeouts through `NetworkSettings.WithSecureClientParameters` and `NetworkSettings.WithSecureServerParameters`.
+Instead, UTP derives the values automatically from other configuration parameters.
+You can safely remove these settings from these calls.